 Downtown Grand Property Amenities

-Budget Eats: Downtown Grand is among our favorite cheap places to eat on Fremont Street for a couple of reasons.
+Budget Eats: Downtown Grand is among my favorite cheap places to eat on Fremont Street for a couple of reasons.

 - Pizza Rock, which we have crowned as the best slice of pizza in Las Vegas, is just across the street and as inexpensive as it is delicious.
 Seriously, if you don’t like it, you’re not a rational human being.